JetBrains/godot-support/gdscript/README.md

 # Update 27.10.2024

-As Redot seems to be really going at it, I'm just gonna let you know, that plugin will be redirected from Godot and Redot and continue to live.
+As Redot seems to be really going at it, I'm just gonna let you know, that plugin will be redirected from Godot to Redot and continue to live.
 See https://gitlab.com/IceExplosive/gdscript/-/issues/296

 ## Update 1.10.2024